Integration¶

 project, as it's shown below:

-XML | |
+| XML | |

 You can consume the following events and perform the logic that you need in your respective service:

-: This message is fired when aFile
+FileCreated: This message is fired when aFilehas been created.
+It provides all theFilemetadata.

 Note

-upload is aborted/paused for more than 5 minutes (TBD), that
+If a File upload is aborted/paused for more than 5 minutes (TBD), that

 File will be deleted and the corresponding message event will also be fired.